heron-mc/heron-mc/trunk/docsrc/examples.rst

 Extend Map Toolbar
 ------------------
-Extend the toolbar with your own custom item and handler.
+Extend the toolbar with your own custom items/menu's and handlers.